swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 ```
 `append(byteCount:as:initializingWith)` will perform bounds-checking and alignment-checking before executing the closure.

-Similarly,, `OutputSpan` will provide a way to initialize a portion of its uninitialized storage using an `OutputRawSpan`, when its `Element` type conforms to `ConvertibleFromRawBytes`.
+Similarly, `OutputSpan` will provide a way to initialize a portion of its uninitialized storage using an `OutputRawSpan`, when its `Element` type conforms to `ConvertibleFromRawBytes`.
 ```swift
 extension OutputSpan where Element: ConvertibleFromRawBytes {
   @_lifetime(copy self)